-This section will detail the considerations and requirements for the effective establishment of a Logistical Staging Area.
+This section details the considerations and requirements for the establishment of a Logistical Staging Areas.

 2.1 Identifying the LSA

 The Logistics Section is responsible for identifying, acquiring, equipping, staffing, managing, sustaining, and demobilization of LSAs.
 Cal OES Disaster Logistics coordinates with the Command & General Staff, SOC Logistics, and Operational Areas to determine requirements and ensure the facility is in the proper geographical area.